CE Sabadell FC

-The side has competed in national leagues since 1928, gaining its first promotion to the Segunda División in 1933 and then the La Liga in 1944.
-Sabadell's longest spell in the top flight was from 1965 to 1972, and their most recent from 1986 to 1988.
-They have reached one Copa del Rey final, which they lost 3–0 to Sevilla in 1935.
+The side has competed in national leagues since 1928, gaining its first promotion to the Segunda División in 1933 and then to La Liga in 1944.
+Sabadell's longest spell in the top flight was from 1965 to 1972, and their most recent one from 1986 to 1988.
+In total, Sabadell has played 14 seasons in the Primera División, which makes it the third Catalan club with the most seasons and points in the competition after FC Barcelona and RCD Espanyol.
+Moreover, the club has reached one Copa del Rey final, which they lost 3–0 to Sevilla FC in 1935.
+It has also played in a European competition, entering the 1969-70 Inter-Cities Fairs Cup after finishing fourth in 1968-69 La Liga.